Getting to Know Your Neighborhood: Allston

 Hankering for a taste of Eastern Europe?
-Then stop by this well-stocked gourmet supermarket, with its Russian, Georgian, Armenian, and Polish cuisine.
+Then stop by this well-stocked gourmet supermarket, selling Russian, Georgian, Armenian, and Polish cuisine.
 Over half of the store is stocked with imported goods, ranging from chocolate, drinks, and candy to liquor and packaged foods.
 There are myriad options in the bakery section, with lunch sandwiches, bread, and sweets.
 Try the giant cherry Danish.
 You’ll also find produce, smoked fish, lamb kebabs, pirogues, and much more.
 Bazaar is famous for its poppy seed rolls.

 Roxy’s Gourmet Grilled Cheese